diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/global-artifacts/user_manual.md

 >
 > **Instructions:**
 > - Log in to your Vehicle Fleet Manager account;
-> - Navigate to the section were you can register a new vehicle;
+> - Navigate to the section where you can register a new vehicle;
 > - Write the attributes of the vehicle;
 > - Click on "Register vehicle" or a similar option to add the vehicle, after you confirm.